thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 :::

 Jesus lived a life saturated with prayer.
-Whether alone in the wilderness, on the mountain, or in the early morning hours, He consistently withdrew to pray.
+Whether alone in the wilderness, on the mountain or in the early morning hours, He consistently withdrew to pray.
 In doing so, He demonstrated that prayer is the lifeline of the believer and how we commune with the Father.

 When His disciples asked how to pray, He gave them what has come to be known as The Lord's Prayer:
-The Lord's Prayer ([Mat 6:9–13](https://www.biblegateway.com/passage/?search=Mat%206%3A9%E2%80%9313&version=NKJV)) encapsulates this:
+The Lord's Prayer ([Mat 6:9-13](https://www.biblegateway.com/passage/?search=Mat%206%3A9%E2%80%9313&version=NKJV)) encapsulates this:

-- Reverence for God's Name: *Hallowed be Your name* – acknowledging God's holiness and majesty.
+- Reverence for God's Name: *Hallowed be Your name* - acknowledging God's holiness and majesty.
-- Alignment with God's Will: *Your will be done* – surrendering our plans and desires to God's greater purposes.
+- Alignment with God's Will: *Your will be done* - surrendering our plans and desires to God's greater purposes.
-- Dependence on God for Daily Needs: *Give us this day our daily bread* – trusting in God's provision, day by day.
+- Dependence on God for Daily Needs: *Give us this day our daily bread* - trusting in God's provision, day by day.
-- Relational Forgiveness: *Forgive us... as we forgive...* – linking our forgiveness from God with our willingness to forgive others.
+- Relational Forgiveness: *Forgive us... as we forgive...* - linking our forgiveness from God with our willingness to forgive others.
-- Spiritual Protection: *Deliver us from evil* – recognizing our need for God's help in the face of temptation and evil.
+- Spiritual Protection: *Deliver us from evil* - recognizing our need for God's help in the face of temptation and evil.

 Jesus often told His followers to pray with perseverance, not because God is reluctant, but because He desires relationship and trust.
-([Luke 18:1–8](https://www.biblegateway.com/passage/?search=Luke%2018%3A1%E2%80%938&version=NKJV)) because God is a loving Father eager to answer.
+([Luke 18:1-8](https://www.biblegateway.com/passage/?search=Luke%2018%3A1%E2%80%938&version=NKJV)) because God is a loving Father eager to answer.
 Jesus portrayed God not as a distant deity, but as **Abba Father** ([Mark 14:36](https://www.biblegateway.com/passage/?search=Mark%2014%3A36&version=NKJV)).
 This image invites believers into